enniofranco/nature-of-code/README.md

 # nature-of-code
-Exercises from the video series "The Nature of Code" by by Daniel Shiffman.
+Exercises from the video series "The Nature of Code" by Daniel Shiffman.